How can I find out the outcome of my application?

 There are various routes for funding, depending on whether you are an overseas applicant or a UK or EU applicant.
 Take a look at the Departmental and College Scholarships page for full details.

-In summary there are normally around six competitive DTA full studentships from the EPSRC each year, for UK applicants and EU applicants who meet the residency requirement of having been here for three years immediately before starting.
+In summary, there are normally around six competitive DTP full studentships from the EPSRC each year, for UK applicants and EU applicants who meet the residency requirement of having been here for three years immediately before starting.

 For overseas applicants, the College provides various international scholarships, which are also listed under the Departmental and College Scholarships page.